Hallingtunet

 In recent years, buildings have been restored.
 We have researched the use of symbols in folk art in fully decorated living rooms and on utensils.
 We have researched the horse and its complex function in the farming community both as a useful animal and as a stuffed animal.
 We have established flower meadows and hay meadows.
 We want to create a pleasant and rewarding place to be.

-Hallingtunet can once again be bustling with life with offers that include open living rooms and permanent exhibitions that convey the old agricultural community in addition to new dissemination programs for adults about the agricultural community's building customs, the buildings' various functions on the farm, the village's decorative work, tasks on the farm and objects used daily. and to stasis in life on the farm.
+Hallingtunet is accessible to the public with open living rooms and permanent exhibitions that convey the old agricultural society, in addition to new dissemination programs for adults about the agricultural society's building customs, the buildings' various functions on the farm, the villages' decorative painting, work tasks on the farm and objects that were used on a daily basis and as a decoration in life on the farm.

 We welcome everyone.